 Will dentures change the way that I eat?

-As you adjust to your dentures, you may find that you have some initial difficulty.
+As you adjust to your dentures, you may have some initial difficulty.
 Again, you may need some time to adjust to your new restoration, but you should find that it is easier to eat as you adapt to the dentures.
 Implant-supported dentures or All-on-four dental implants are easier to adjust to.
 They do not have many dietary restrictions either.

 How often should I replace my dentures?

 Dentures do not last a lifetime.
-You should replace them after about 10 years, or when they start to get uncomfortable to wear.
-Your mouth changes over time, so should your dentures.
+You should replace them after about ten years or when they start to get uncomfortable to wear.
+Your mouth changes over time, and so should your dentures.
 All-on-four implant dentures can last longer before needing replacement.
 They can lessen the effects of issues that traditional dentures can’t, such as premature facial sagging and jawbone loss.